someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 ![](https://i.imgur.com/7YXESeH.png)

-Just when you thought TekDek couldn't make himself look even worse, he throws yet another incriminating bone into the mix, claiming that the person I "rained on" was innocent, and making himself look like even more of a clown.
+Just when you thought that TekDek couldn't make himself look even worse, he throws yet another incriminating bone into the mix, claiming that the person I "rained on" was innocent, and making himself look like even more of a clown.
 He will do that once again during the conversation, in between his barrage of false claims that he had warned me multiple times:

 ![](https://i.imgur.com/LFOsBRj.png)